 The company’s path hasn’t always been as smooth as its ice cream blends.
 Ben & Jerry’s faced off with Häagen-Dazs over distribution rights, leading to lawsuits against Häagen-Dazs’ parent, the Pillsbury Company, in the mid-1980s.
 As the company’s rapid growth continued, it became obvious to the founders that they needed someone with more business acumen to keep the business running.
 After allowing customers to apply for the job in the “Yo!
 I’m Your CEO” contest, the company in 1995 selected Robert Holland, a veteran of McKinsey & Co.

 Ironically, Holland was found by a search firm, not through the contest.

 Holland’s hiring brought the company to a crossroads.
 Ben and Jerry had become the brand’s icons.
 There was concern that the company would lose its informal hierarchy and unique culture under Holland’s leadership.
 Ben & Jerry’s had always had a strict pay scale ratio for its management, which it had to break when hiring Holland.

 While the super-premium ice cream market was growing, so was the competition.
 Häagen-Dazs and Dreyer’s were major players.
-Ben & Jerry’s had outsourced some its production to Dreyer’s in order to reach customers in the western U.S. Now that Dreyer’s was becoming more of a competitor, Ben & Jerry’s had to worry about its dependence on a competitor for manufacturing and distribution.
+Ben & Jerry’s historically outsourced some production to Dreyer’s in order to reach customers in the western U.S. Now that Dreyer’s was becoming more of a competitor, Ben & Jerry’s had to worry about its dependence on a competitor for manufacturing and distribution.

-The social mission at Ben & Jerry's
+The Social Mission at Ben & Jerry's

 This unique arrangement allowed Ben & Jerry’s to continue to run its business in a socially conscious manner, which had been a trademark of the brand since its inception.
 Some examples of this mission include: